the-dilo/micrometre-software-development-stack/README.md

-Ubuntu 16.04  with up to date tools for software devlopers and testers.
+Ubuntu 16.04  with up to date tools for software devlopers.

 LXD container hypervisor